How to Classify Your AI System Under the EU AI Act

 Understanding the EU AI Act's Risk-Based Approach

 The EU AI Act (Regulation 2024/1689) takes a risk-based approach to AI regulation.
 Rather than applying the same rules to every AI system, it categorizes systems into four risk tiers, with obligations proportional to the level of risk.
-Getting your classification right is the single most important step in your compliance journey — it determines everything that follows.
+Classification matters because it determines which obligations apply to you and how much work compliance will actually require.

 This guide walks you through the classification process step by step, covering the legal framework, practical decision points, and common pitfalls.
-By the end, you should be able to confidently classify any AI system in your organization.
+It should give you a solid working knowledge of how to classify AI systems in your organization, though edge cases will always benefit from legal counsel.

 The Four Risk Categories